 Other alarming signs indicating the process is not going smoothly include the following:

-- Your resident cat has changed their habits, does not come to their owners.
+- Your resident cat has changed their habits, and does not come to their owners.

 - The pet starts to groom excessively.

-- The cat has changed their eating habits that means a cat under or over eats.
+- The cat has changed their eating habits which means a cat under or overeats.

 - Your current cats stop drinking.